Gaius-Augustus/BRAKER/README.md

        * in ETPmode: Final gene set of BRAKER consisting of genes predicted by AUGUSTUS and GeneMark-ETP that were combined and filtered by TSEBRA.

-        * otherwise: Union of augustus.hints.gtf and reliable GeneMark-EX predictions (genes fully supported by external evidence).
+        * otherwise: Union of augustus.hints.gtf and reliable GeneMark-ES/ET/EP/ETP predictions (genes fully supported by external evidence).
 In `--esmode`, this is the union of augustus.ab_initio.gtf and all GeneMark-ES genes.
 Thus, this set is generally more sensitive (more genes correctly predicted) and can be less specific (more false-positive predictions can be present).
 This output is not necessarily better than augustus.hints.gtf, and it is not recommended to use it if BRAKER was run in ESmode.

 -   braker.codingseq: Final gene set with coding sequences in FASTA format